-- Size: 7-8" (18-20 cm) - Male: Flaming orange with a black head and back.
+Icterus galbula SUMMER MIGRATION Size: 7-8" (18-20 cm) Male: Flaming orange with a black head and back.
 White-and-orange wing bars.
 Orange-andblack tail.
-Gray bill and dark eyes. - Female: pale yellow with orange tones, gray-brown wings, white wing bars, gray bill, dark eyes - Juvenile: same as female - Nest: pendulous; female builds; 1 brood per year - Eggs: 4-5; bluish with brown markings - Incubation: 12-14 days; female incubates - Fledging: 12-14 days; female and male feed the young - Migration: complete, to Mexico, Central America, and South America - Food: insects, fruit, nectar; comes to nectar, orangehalf, and grape-jelly feeders - Compare: The male Orchard Oriole (p.
-291) is much darker orange.
+Gray bill and dark eyes.
+Female: pale yellow with orange tones, gray-brown wings, white wing bars, gray bill, dark eyes Juvenile: same as female Nest: pendulous; female builds; 1 brood per year Eggs: 4-5; bluish with brown markings Incubation: 12-14 days; female incubates Fledging: 12-14 days; female and male feed the young Migration: complete, to Mexico, Central America, and South America Food: insects, fruit, nectar; comes to nectar, orangehalf, and grape-jelly feeders Compare: The male Orchard Oriole (p.
+273) is much darker orange.
 Look for the flaming orange to identify the male Baltimore Oriole.
 Stan's Notes: A fantastic songster, often heard before seen.
 Easily attracted to a feeder that offers sugar water (nectar), orange halves, or grape jelly.
 Parents bring their young to feeders.
-Sits at the tops of trees, feeding on caterpillars.
+Sits at the top of trees, feeding on caterpillars.
 Female builds a sock-like nest at the outermost branches of tall trees.
-Prefers parks, yards, and forests, and often returns to the same area year after year.
+Prefers parks, yards, and forests and often returns to the same area year after year.
+Seen during migration and summer.
+Arrives in spring in March to April, and some of the first to leave in the fall (August).
 Young males turn orange-and-black at 11⁄2 years of age.
-Some of the last birds to arrive in spring and first to leave in fall.
-Seen during migration and summer.